-Those applying for a master's degree in one of the collaborating programs should indicate their intent to apply for the specialization in Digital Humanities in the Statement of Intent.
-Application deadlines vary for each collaborating program.
+Those applying for a master's degree in one of the participating programs should indicate their intent to apply for the Specialization in Digital Humanities by checking the box on their application and completing the Statement of Intent describing their interest.
+Application deadlines vary for each participating program.